MF-Sergio/MF-Sergio/README.md

 ## About Me

 - 🤔 Exploring new technologies and solutions related to web development.
 - 🎓 Studying Systems Analysis and Development (EAD) at Estácio de Sá, complemented with courses from the Alura technology school.
-- 💼
+- 💼 Currently unemployed and with work experience only as a freelancer.
 - 🌱 Learning more about HTML, CSS, Javascript, React.js, PHP.

 ## My Skills